jmlivingston/cli-seo/README.md

 ## File Structure

-- **build.js** - This does two primary things
+### build.js

-  - creates a deploy directory using files copied from the client build directory and server directory
+Creates a deploy directory using files copied from the client build directory and server directory
-  - updated the index.html file with placeholder meta tags.
-These get replaced using the custom SEO view engine (seoViewEngin.js) below.

-> **Note**: I tailored this to handle **<a target="_blank" title="create-react-app" href="https://github.com/facebookincubator/create-react-app">create-react-app</a>** and **angular-cli**, but if you know which one you're using, remove the setup code at the top and just set the clientDir variable. **<a target="_blank" title="create-react-app" href="https://github.com/facebookincubator/create-react-app">create-react-app</a>** generates code in the **build** directory and **<a target="_blank" title="angular-cli" href="https://github.com/angular/angular-cli">angular-cli</a>** uses the **dist** directory.
+> **Attention** See notes in code.
+By default this handles either **<a target="_blank" title="create-react-app" href="https://github.com/facebookincubator/create-react-app">create-react-app</a>** or **<a target="_blank" title="angular-cli" href="https://github.com/angular/angular-cli">angular-cli</a>**, but this code should be removed if you know what you're using.

+### package.json

-- package.json - Three npm scripts are used by the project:
+Three npm scripts are used by the project:

-  - **build-deploy** - builds a deployment folder based on what the CLI generates and what is in the server folder.
+1. **build-deploy** - creates a **deploy** folder and copies the CLI build folder and the server folder.
+This is your deployment package.
-  - **server-install** - used for installing server packages locally
+2. **server-install** - (optional) - installs server packages to test locally.
-  - **start-deploy** - builds and starts locally
+3. **start-deploy** - builds and starts locally.
+Run previous step if using this option.

+### server directory

-- server - contains all server side code:
+Contains all server side Express code:

-  - **app.js** - simple Express server which relies on a custom view engine (seoViewEngine.js) for rendering the meta tags.
+**app.js** - Express server which relies on a custom view engine (seoViewEngine.js) for rendering the meta tags.
 (Note: I kept this as minimal as possible.
 Consider <a target="_blank" title="Express Generator" href="https://expressjs.com/en/starter/generator.html">Express Generator</a> or <a target="_blank" title="Koa" href="http://koajs.com/">Koa</a> for something more sophisticated.)

 > **Note**: You may need to tweak the **isStatic** method as necessary depending on the underlying tool you're using.

-  - **seoViewEngine.js** - view engine for reading from file and the placeholder meta tags created by **build.js** above.
+**seoViewEngine.js** - custom Express view engine for reading from the **seoData.js** file and adding meta tags to index.html.

-  > **Note** -  Currently this is based on a simple data file (seoData.js), but can be easily augmented to pull from a database or routing class.
-This is really where this gets interesting.
+> **Note** -  If your SEO data is static, you could make this more performant by adding simple caching logic here.

-  - **seoData.js** - This contains a title prefix and then URL paths that specify meta data for each.
-All paths inherit from the default path, so they can override specific properties.
-Anything omitted will use the default property.
+**seoData.js** - This contains a title prefix and then URL paths that specify a title and meta properties for each.
+All paths inherit from the default path, so they can override or ignore specific properties.

-> **Very Important**: meta values specified in build.js must be provided by the seoViewEngine.js.
-I have included some of the more common ones, but you may need to add or remove as is necessary.

 ## Deployment

-One you have build the project, deployment should be pretty straight-forward.
+One you have built the project, deployment should be pretty straight-forward.
 The package.json includes a postinstall npm script and an engines configuration which you can tweak.

 > **Heroku**: If you are using Heroku's awesome GitHub integration, you can simply push a subtree to your GitHub repository, and then use manual or automatic deployments.
 I typically use the following script which creates a **deploy** subtree which I can deploy with.